Modules 1&2 in Ibiza, 5-19th October 2019

 Outline of Course Content

-The first practice of the day will be dedicated to developing a self practice which will be the foundation of your teaching life.
-45 mins daily will be allocated to self practice, this period will also serve as an opportunity to integrate what you are learning in the other sessions into your own practice.
+The last practice of the day will be dedicated to developing a self practice which is the foundation of your teaching life.
+45 mins daily will be allocated to self practice, this period is very important and serves as an opportunity to deeply connect with yourself; to rest, reflect, journal, move, meditate, process and integrate what you are receiving in the other sessions throughout the day into your own understanding and practice.

 You will experience and be introduced to different intensities of fluid and thematic sequences that are focused around foundation and ground, core unwinding, breath, undoing tension and release, awakening different anatomical and physiological structures.